callunaborealis/notes/linux/arch/installing-windows-first-dual-boot.md

 pacman -Syu # multilib should be now listed as a package database.

-# We do not install lib32-nvidia-utils, no use for it yet
+# We do not install nvidia and nvidia-utils as it breaks
 pacman -S nvidia nvidia-utils
 # We need to run mkinitcpio -P after nvidia updates so we put this in a pacman hook
 mkdir /etc/pacman.d/hooks